 Operational risks of institutions resulting from the interaction of human, technical, and organisational factors (internal risks) as well as from external natural, technical, social or political incidents; specific requirements, legal and economic framework of various risk carriers (private and public households, small and major enterprises), design of strategies and risk management instruments for coping with risks.

-The courses Multidisciplinary Risk Research [26328] and Risk Management of Microfinance and Private Households [26354] are offered irregularly.
-For further information, see: http://insurance.fbv.uni-karlsruhe.de
+The course Risk Management of Microfinance and Private Households [26354] is offered on demand.
+For further information, see: http://insurance.fbv.kit.edu